Thefrank/dotnet-freebsd-crossbuild/README.md

 Built outside of repo but published here: v9.0.100-preview.3.24204.13, v10.0.100-preview.1.25120.13, v10.0.100-preview.2.25164.34, v10.0.100-preview.3.25201.16, v10.0.100-preview.5.25277.114 (script needs updates)

 VMR as of net10p7 the VMR fully supports crossbuilds!
+General build instructions can be found [here](https://github.com/dotnet/dotnet?tab=readme-ov-file#building)

-Scripts might require some tweaks.
-As an example some dotNET6 backports are officially backported.
+I will try and provide the SourceBuilt artifacts and SDK under releases.
+NuGets will remain under both Azure feed and Github for this repo.

 If you want a more comprehensive, repo-by-repo script setup:
 @sec also has a (better) native crossgen build that can be found here: https://github.com/sec/dotnet-core-freebsd-source-build